-You can add Interface Bandwidth widgets to view traffic in and out of any FortiGate-6000 interface.
-You can add an Interface Bandwidth widget to the dashboard for:
+You can create multiple Interface Bandwidth widgets to show traffic that is transmitted and received by any FortiGate-6000 interface.
+You can create Interface Bandwidth widgets for:

-- · Any physical interface.
+- · Any physical interface

-- Any link aggregation (LAG) interface.
+- · Any link aggregation (LAG) interface

+- · Any redundant interface

-- · Any member of a LAG.
+- · Any individual member of a LAG or a redundant interface

-- · Any VLAN interface.
+- · Any VLAN interface

-- · Any IPsec VPN tunnel interface. - Any redundant interface.
+- · Any IPsec VPN tunnel interface

-The displayed data includes all of the traffic processed by the interface, independent of how the traffic is load balanced.
+Interface bandwidth widgets display all of the traffic processed by the interface, independently of how the traffic is load balanced.

-You can add individual Interface Bandwidth widgets for each interface that you want to monitor.
-After you have added the widget you can choose to display traffic for the last hour, 24 hours or week.
-The data displayed on the widget updates in real time.
+You can create individual Interface Bandwidth widgets for each interface that you want to monitor.
+After you create a widget, you can choose to display traffic for the last hour, 24 hours, or week, updated in real time.

-From the CLI, for physical interfaces, you can use the diagnose hardware deviceinfo nic <interface-name> command to view transmitted and received packets.
+To display similar information from the CLI for physical interfaces, use the following command:

+diagnose hardware deviceinfo nic <interface-name>

+To display similar information from the CLI for LAG and VLAN interfaces, use the following command:

-For LAG and VLAN interfaces you can display transmitted and received packets using the diagnose netlink interface list <interface-name>command.
+diagnose netlink interface list <interface-name>